sloancinkle/shuffleboard/README.md

 5. Enter your user password if prompted.

 Note: You only need to do this the first time.
 Afterwards, you can just click on the app to run it.

-### Windows
-1. Download the Windows .zip file and unzip it.
-2. Open the folder and double-click Shuffleboard.exe.
-3. If Windows Defender ("SmartScreen") pops up preventing the app from starting:
-    * Click "More info".
-    * Click "Run anyway".

 ---